Supari (film): Reception

-Supari received generally mixed reviews from critics.
-Shahid Khan from Planet Bollywood gave the film a 7/10 rating and praised the direction, editing and performances, especially that of Nandita Das, while criticizing Chopra's performance in a few scenes, the background score and the ending.
-Mithun Verma from Fullhyd.com similarly gave a 7/10, praising the characterizations, performances and shootout sequences, while criticizing the performances of Chopra and Das, and the editing.
-On the other hand, Taran Adarsh from Bollywood Hungama gave the film a 1/5 rating, feeling the screenplay and characterizations were "faulty" and found the action sequences ordinary.
+Taran Adarsh from Bollywood Hungama gave the film a 1/5 rating, feeling the screenplay and characterizations were "faulty" and found the action sequences ordinary.
 However, he praised the dialogues, songs and performances.
 Jitesh Pillai from The Times of India also gave it a 1/5 rating and criticized the performances, dialogue and overabundance of characters, while praising Dev's performance and the cinematography.
 Saibal Chatterjee from Hindustan Times similarly gave it 1 star and felt Chopra was "terribly miscast" for the action hero role.

 Box office

 Supari opened with ₹ 0.45 crore on the first day of release.
 It grossed ₹ 1.25 crore in its first weekend, and ₹ 1.85 crore in its first week.
 The film's closing collections amounted to ₹ 2.65 crore.
 It was one of the biggest commercial failures of 2003.